 GENERAL PERFORMANCE COMPOSITE FOOTNOTES

-3. DSM primarily manages equities in a model portfolio method and therefore presents a single composite return for managed accounts of each strategy offered.
-In general, the Global Growth strategy will invest in equity securities of large capitalization companies.
+- DSM primarily manages equities in a model portfolio method and therefore presents a single composite return for managed accounts of each strategy offered.
+In general, the Global Focus Growth strategy will invest in equity securities of large capitalization companies.
 Equity securities, as determined by DSM in its discretion include, but are not limited to, common stocks, preferred stocks, securities convertible into common stocks, rights and warrants.
-The Global Growth strategy has no limit on the proportion of its assets it can invest in equity securities of domestic versus foreign companies.
+The Global Focus Growth strategy has no limit on the proportion of assets it can invest in the equity securities of domestic versus foreign companies.
 The Global Focus Growth strategy will generally contain 12 or fewer equity securities.
 DSM historically purchased non-US securities (otherwise known as local shares) for this model investment strategy.
 As of March 31, 2017, clients may specifically authorize DSM to purchase American Depository Receipts or similar securities instead of non-US securities (local shares) in order to facilitate smaller accounts.
 Clients understand and accept that the price of American Depository Receipts and similar securities may materially differ from the price of the non-US securities (local shares).
 Effective January 1, 2018, the Global Focus Growth strategy was redefined to include DSM’s Focus Growth strategy as the two strategies have closely mirrored each other over the recent past.

 - DSM claims compliance with the Global Investment Performance Standards (GIPS®) and has prepared and presented this report in compliance with the GIPS standards.
 DSM has been independently verified for the periods January 2002 -December 2022.
 A firm that claims compliance with GIPS standards must establish policies and procedures for complying with all the applicable requirements of the GIPS standards.
 Verification provides assurance on whether the firm’s policies and procedures related to composite, as well as the calculation, presentation, and distribution of performance, have been designed in compliance with the GIPS standards and have been implemented on a firm-wide basis.
-The Global Focus Growth has had a performance examination for the periods October 2010 to December 2018.
+The Global Focus Growth has had a performance examination for the periods July 2009 to December 2022.
 The verification and performance examination reports are available upon request.
 Benchmark returns are not covered by the report of independent verifiers.

-5. DSM’s performance composite includes all discretionary Global Growth managed accounts.
-The composite was created October 1, 2010.
-A complete list of composites descriptions, a list of pooled fund descriptions for limited distribution pooled funds, and a list of broad distribution pooled funds are available upon request, as well as policies for valuing portfolios, calculating performance, and preparing compliant presentations, may be requested from Russell Katz, DSM Capital Partners LLC, 7111 Fairway Drive, Suite 350, Palm Beach Gardens, Florida 33418.
-Phone: 561-618-4000; email: email@example.com.
+- DSM’s performance composite includes all discretionary Global Focus Growth managed accounts.
+The composite was created July 1, 2009.
+A complete list of composites descriptions, a list of pooled fund descriptions for limited distribution pooled funds, and a list of broad distribution pooled funds are available upon request, as well as policies for valuing portfolios investments, calculating performance, and preparing GIPS Reports, may be requested from Russell Katz, DSM Capital Partners LLC, 7111 Fairway Drive, Suite 350, Palm Beach Gardens, Florida 33418.
+Phone: 561-618-4000; email: [email protected].

-6. DSM first offered the Global Growth strategy to clients during October of 2010.
+- DSM first offered the Global Focus Growth strategy to clients during July of 2009.
 There was one client account in the composite for the full period from 2009-2011.
 There are non-fee-paying employees accounts as well as fee-paying client accounts in the composite presently.

 - DSM’s management fee for the Global Focus Growth strategy is generally 1.0% per annum on the assets.
 DSM’s advisory fees are fully detailed in Part 2A of its Form ADV.
 This fee is charged quarterly in arrears.
-Certain accounts in the composite may have different fee structures and certain accounts may involve non-fee expenses not included above.
-The performance figures presented do not reflect the deduction of investment advisory fees actually charged to the accounts in the composite.
+Certain accounts, if any, in the composite may have different fee structures (including performance fees) and certain accounts may involve non-fee expenses not included above.
+The performance figures presented do not reflect the deduction of investment advisory fees actually charged to the account in the composite.
 Rather, the performance results presented reflect the deduction of a model advisory fee.
-From inception of the composite in October 2010 through December 2016, a model advisory fee of 1.0% per annum for Global Focus Growth has been used.
+From inception of the composite on July 1, 2009, a model advisory fee of 1.0% per annum for Global Focus Growth has been used.
 The model advisory fee applied to 4Q2020 was adjusted to capture the effects of a performance fee charged to 3 accounts in the composite, the effect of these adjustments was an increase in the model advisory fee for 2020 from 1.0% to 2.1% for the full year.
 The model advisory fee will revert back to 1.0% in 1Q2021.
 From inception through December 31, 2016 DSM calculated monthly post-fee performance by applying one-third of the quarterly model fee to each month of a quarter.
 As of January 1, 2017, DSM calculates post-fee returns by deducting the entire quarterly model fee in the first month of the quarter, with no fee deduction in the second and third month of the quarter.
 Quarterly post-fee returns based on beginning-of-quarter market values may compound to more or less than monthly post-fee returns based on beginning-of-month market values.
 A complete list of composite descriptions, a list of pooled fund descriptions for limited distribution pooled funds, and a list of broad distribution pooled funds are available upon request, as well as policies for valuing portfolios investments, calculating performance, and preparing GIPS Reports.

-- There have been no material changes in the persons responsible for the investment management of the Global Growth strategy since its inception.
+- There have been no material changes in the persons responsible for the investment management of the Global Focus Growth strategy since its inception.

 GIPS® is a registered trademark of CFA Institute.
 CFA Institute does not endorse or promote this organization, nor does it warrant the accuracy or quality of the contained herein.